 Mr Ian Page Executive Head Teacher

-Mr Steve Lovett Vice-Chair / Link Governor / Co-opted
+Mr Steve Lovett Chair / Link Governor / Co-opted

 Mrs Amie Reeve Staff Governor

 Revd Stephen Brian Foundation Governor (ex officio)

 Mrs Mary-Jane McArthur Co-opted Governor / Safeguarding / Looked

 Mrs Wendy Acton Co-opted Governor